NewspaperArchive

 A reviewer in 2004 observed that at the time the archive had some errors with year dates, in June 2014, The Iowa Attorney General’s Office opened an investigation after complaints about deceptive and misleading practices that include charging subscribers for involuntary donations to a charity, and on August 1, 2014, Newspaper Archive, Inc. had a rating of F from Better Business Bureau.

 The website was brought down for two days in June 2008 by the Iowa Flood of 2008, which cut power to its data center in Cedar Rapids.
 The company said that its physical archives, which are stored on higher ground, were not damaged.

-NewspaperArchive claims as of 30 June 2018 that it has online newspapers dating from 1607 worldwide and its index includes 9,829 newspapers.
-In 2020, Heritage Microfilm acquired World Archives, the parent company of NewspaperArchive.
+NewspaperArchive stated as of June 30, 2018 that it has online newspapers dating from 1607 worldwide and its index includes 9,829 newspapers.
+In 2020, Heritage Microfilm assets were rebranded as World Archives and acquired by Charles Thayne Capital.
 As a part of the acquisition, new owner Charles Thayne Capital went on to name former Ancestry.com executive, Kendall Hulet, as CEO of the platform.

-In 2023, the World Archives platform was rebranded as Storied.
-NewspaperArchive was included as part of the Storied platform.
+In 2023, World Archives launched a new family history brand, Storied.com, that offers the NewspaperArchive content with NewspaperArchive.com continues to operate to provide research-oriented users a place to discover articles, obituaries, marriage announcements, and other newspaper-oriented content.

+Since being acquired by World Archives, NewspaperArchive.com has undergone a reputational turnaround, with its Better Business Bureau rating improving from an F to an A+.
+NewspaperArchive has also made significant investments in expanding its newspaper content.
+The platform now includes 16,843 publications from over 3,577 cities around the world and continues to add new content daily.

+In February 2026, the website suffered a cyberattack which caused it to be unavailable for over a month.